 While a modern movement is gaining momentum toward full legal equality, this fight for basic human rights for women and girls has been going on for millennia.
 While the initial movement began in the U.K. in the mid 1840s, gained strength in the U.S. and then gained power in Stuttgart, Copenhagen, Berne and Stockholm, Spain has a long history of strong women who get work done that goes back to 1109 ad.

 For our current time in history, The International Women's Marches, being held in local communities by women, men and children, are bringing together a powerful force for change.
-On one day - March 8th - since 2017, equality is on the move globally.
+On one day - March 8th - equality is on the move globally.
 With violence against women, girls and trans people on the rise and a disproportionately low pay for work, we must franchise our entire global population to meet the challenges of the 21st Century and beyond.

 History of Women’s Rights in Spain #